 If the weather is nice, stroll along the Englischer Garten, a huge and pretty public park in Munich!
 It’s one of the largest of its kind in the whole world!
 I wish we had some tea at the Japanese teahouse but unfortunately in was closed.

 The Gallery of beauties (Schönheitengalerie) hosts 36 portraits of women from the noble and middle classes.
-It’s a real must-see if you appreciate the beauty of human beings!
+It’s a real must-see if you appreciate the beauty!
+If your schedule is tight, make sure you keep an eye on your watch as you can easily loose count of time and get lost while exploring this 200-hectare park.
+Gondola ride along the central park canal might also be of an interest to you.

 Four pavilions in the park – Amalienburg, Badenburg, Pagodenburg and Magdalenenklause – are amazing!
 For instance, how pretty is this Magdalenenklause?
 It is intentionally made to look like as a ruin from the outside (it was in fashion that time) – who would’ve guessed that it’s artificial?
 It also hosts the moody Grotto Chapel of St. Mary Magdalene.